ShivamRajSharma/Transformer-Architectures-From-Scratch/README.md

 Paper - https://arxiv.org/abs/2006.03677

 ## 6) PERFORMER -
-A Self attention based Encoder-Decoder Architecture with a linear time compleity.<br />
+A Self attention based Encoder-Decoder Architecture with a linear time compleity used for
-USES -
 1) Machine Translation
 2) Document Summaraization
 3) Text extraction